Voltage-controlled oscillator: Frequency control

 A voltage-controlled capacitor is one method of making an LC oscillator vary its frequency in response to a control voltage.
 Any reverse-biased semiconductor diode displays a measure of voltage-dependent capacitance and can be used to change the frequency of an oscillator by varying a control voltage applied to the diode.
-Special-purpose variable-capacitance varactor diodes are available with well-characterized wide-ranging values of capacitance.
+Special-purpose variable-capacitance varactor diodes are available with well-characterized, wide-ranging values of capacitance.
 A varactor is used to change the capacitance (and hence the frequency) of an LC tank.
-A varactor can also change loading on a crystal resonator and pull its resonant frequency.
+A varactor can also change the loading on a crystal resonator and pull its resonant frequency.

+The same effect occurs with bipolar transistors, as described by Donald E. Thomas at Bell Labs in 1954: with a tank circuit connected to the collector and the modulating audio signal applied between the emitter and the base, a single-transistor FM transmitter is created.
+Thomas worked with a point-contact transistor, but the effect also works in junction transistors; applications include wireless microphones such as that patented by Raymond A. Litke in 1964.

 For low-frequency VCOs, other methods of varying the frequency (such as altering the charging rate of a capacitor by means of a voltage-controlled current source) are used (see function generator).

 The frequency of a ring oscillator is controlled by varying either the supply voltage, the current available to each inverter stage, or the capacitive loading on each stage.